 This basic truth is supported by the findings of much of the recent research I’ve curated on this blog, the references in those studies, and older research elsewhere.

-The painful impacts of our unfulfilled needs ensure that we are on the qui vive, impelled to be constantly vigilant for some way to fulfill them.
+The painful impacts of our unfulfilled needs impel us to be constantly vigilant for some way to fulfill them.

 This is a richly insightful and truly empathetic method of interpreting people’s behaviors and expressions of thoughts and feelings.

 3) A hypothesis of Primal Therapy is: a major function that our cerebrums have evolutionarily adapted is to use ideas and beliefs to repress pain and make us more comfortable.